Please have your boarding card ready for presentation at central security search in the departures terminal, where it will be inspected and scanned.

 You will be required to walk individually through an archway metal detector, which is medically safe.
 However, if you are pregnant or wearing a pacemaker, you may ask a member of the security team for a hand search (in private if required).

 If the alarm is activated when you walk through the archway metal detector, you will be hand searched and scanned using a hand held metal detector.
 If you have been selected randomly by the archway detector, you will be requested to be screened by an ETD swab (explosive trace detection) and further screening may be required.

-Please do not feel offended if you are searched.
+Do not feel offended if you are searched.
 Even if you have not activated the alarm at other airports, this procedure is necessary to ensure the safety and security of you and your fellow passengers.